teamed/teamed.io/pages/policy.md

 Every few days, projects are checked by a project manager to detect mistakes in ticket planning, milestone organization, release discipline, etc.
 If any problems are found, you as an architect will get 25 points docked from your rating.
 If no problems are found, you'll get 30 minutes.
+These rules are applied:

-  * All tasks are dispatched within five days.
+1) All tasks are dispatched within five days;

-  * The latest release is either final or less than 10 days old.
+2) The latest release is either final or less than 10 days old;

-  * There are no milestones missed for more than five days.
+3) There are no milestones missed for more than five days;

-  * No tasks are stuck (in progress for more than 20 days).
+4) No tasks are stuck (in progress for more than 20 days);

-  * There are fewer than six urgent tasks.
+5) There are fewer than six urgent tasks.

 {% par 34 %}
 As an architect, you'll get an extra 15 minutes for each bug reported,